-Component Description (1) External monitor port Connects an external VGA monitor or projector (2) Vents (2) Enable airflow to cool internal components NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+Component Description (1) External monitor port Connects an external VGA monitor or projector.
+(2) Vents (2) Enable airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
-(3) ₩ RJ-45 (network) jack Connects a network cable (4) HDMI HDMI port Connects an optional video or audio device, such as a high- definition television, or any compatible digital or audio component (5) .
-USB ports (2) Connect optional USB devices (6) • Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone (7) Q Audio-out (headphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, a headset, or television audio WARNING!
+(3) RJ-45 (network) jack Connects a network cable.
+(4) HDMI HDMI port Connects an optional video or audio device, such as a high-definition television, or any compatible digital or audio component.
+(5) ÷ USB ports (2) Connect optional USB devices.
+(6) Ţ Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
+(7) A Audio-out (headphone) jack Produces sound when connected to optional powered stereo speakers, headphones, ear buds, a headset, or television audio.
+WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety and Environmental Notices.
+For additional safety information, refer to the Regulatory, Safety and Environmental Notices .
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(8) Digital media slot Supports the following optional digital card formats: MultiMedia Card (MMC) Secure Digital (SD) Memory Card
+(8) 8 Hard drive light Blinking white: The hard drive is being accessed. • Off: The hard drive is idle.